f-dx/Awesome-Remote-Neural-Monitoring/README.md

 15. Full vision channel and audio capture.
 16. Alteration and injection of memories (work in progress).
 17. Control of the hormonal system.
-18. Control of attention and focus.
+18. Control of attention and focus, ability to suppress an activity.
 19. Modification of social patterns.
 20. Control of the visual cortex.
 21. Real-time EEG-like data collection 24/7.